Therzok/leak-tool/LeakTestsPrototype/docs.md

 ﻿# Implementation details

 This implementation reuses most of dotnet gcdump for collecting the GC heap from the process via the event pipe provider set up by gcdump.

-Then a RefGraph is created for objects of a given type and traversed and printed.
+The heap dump collects a Memory Graph

+ MemoryGraph, which contains the in-memory view of the object references.
+A RefGraph can then be constructed for a given type, which contains the inverse references (retention graph).

+The CLI tool first outputs the table of live objects at a given gc dump, then prints out the retention graph for a given object.

+One possible improvement would be to create an associated Type graph for the ref graph, which would then be used to group references with the same paths to roots.

 TODO: Dedup